Katherine Read, December 2017

 World Constitutions Illustrated. started in 2010.
 This is a contemporary and historical collection of documents, which is available as part of the IALS subscription to HeinOnline.
 It is available to all users on site at IALS.
 Offsite access is limited to staff and students of IALS, SAS and University of London.
 It includes consolidated and original texts of the Constitution for different periods in time.
 It also provides full text links to a range of historical commentaries and articles about the Swiss Constitution, selected by the editors.

-A more current source is the web site of the Swiss Confederation.
-The web site can be viewed and searched in French, German, Italian, English and Romansh.
+A more current source is the web site of the Federal Council (Bundesrat) The web site can be viewed and searched in French, German, Italian, English and Romansh.
 It should be noted however that the English translation of texts is not an official version because English is not an official language of Switzerland.
+Only a selection of the is available in English.

 IALS holds a wide selection of texts which provide text and/or commentary on different sections of the Swiss penal and civil codes.
 These are mainly in German or French but the library holds a small selection of fairly recent publications in English.